Processed Food and Beverages Industry in Hong Kong

 GM Food Labelling

-The regulatory approaches on GM food labelling vary in different countries and regions, and can be broadly classified as voluntary or mandatory.
+The regulatory approaches on genetically modified (GM) food labelling vary between countries and regions, but can be broadly classified as voluntary or mandatory.

-For the mandatory labelling approach, it can be further divided into “pan-labelling” and “labelling for designated products only”.
-The “pan-labelling” category requires labeling for any food products that either contain GM materials exceeding a threshold level or have any significantly different characteristics as a result of genetic modification.
-The “labelling for designated products only” category requires that only the designated products, which are genetically modified, need to be labelled.
+Mandatory labelling can be further divided into “pan-labelling” and “labelling for designated products only”.
+Pan-labelling requires labelling for any food products that either contain GM materials exceeding a threshold level or have any significantly different characteristics as a result of genetic modification.
+The “labelling for designated products only” category requires that only the designated products which are genetically modified need to be labelled.

 The international community is working towards a consensual policy on GM food labelling.
-However, the Codex Alimentarius Commission of the United Nations is unlikely to be able to set internationally agreed standards in near future.
-At present, policies on GM food labelling vary in different countries and areas.
+However, the Codex Alimentarius Commission of the United Nations is unlikely to be able to set internationally agreed standards in the near future.

 General Trade Measures Affecting Exports of Processed Food and Beverages